nomadevs/Kiss-HMVC/README.md

 - You can call controllers from within other controllers.

 ## Planned / Ideas
+- Form validation works now!
+I'll be uploading the changes in the next day or so.
+Some minor bugs still, however.
+This was a pain in the butt to get working.
 - Include JS and CSS by calling ```get_scripts();``` and ```get_styles();``` (Haven't uploaded the changes yet but they work.)
 - Ajax CRUD Library Class
 - Upload and Search Library Classes
-- Model written in to the core; An idea inspired by David Connely, except with a twist.
-The user will still be able to create models that overwrite the core Model.
+- Model written in to the core;The user will still be able to create models that overwrite the core Model.
 - And more...?!

 # Tutorials (Example Usage)